 The FDA uses the DV (Daily Value) to measure nutritional intake.
 Unlike the RDA and UL, this is the only value that you can find on the label of the supplement bottle.
 The DV is basically the amount of a vitamin or nutrient that an average person should get from a 2,000 calories-a-day diet.
 If you’re having trouble keeping all of this straight, just remember that the RDA and the DV can be used as guidelines to help your body get all of the nutrients it needs.

 If you’re wondering about whether to take supplements, the InsideTracker blood analysis will provide you with information that you need to make an informed decision about supplementation.
 In addition to alerting you to sub-optimal biomarker levels, the program will give you a personalized sample menu that will suggest different foods that contain the nutrients that your body may be lacking.
 However, if you suspect that you aren’t getting enough nutrients from your diet, ask your doctor if taking a supplement is right for you.

 Many people have added these supplements to their dietary regimen:

-Folic acid: if you are a woman of child-bearing age and are thinking about having children, this nutrient is essential to helping to normal fetal brain and spinal cord development.
+If you are a woman of child-bearing age and are thinking about having children, folic acid is essential to helping to normal fetal brain and spinal cord development.
 Green, leafy vegetables and citrus fruits are good sources (and most bread products that are processed in the US are fortified with folic acid), but it’s a good idea to ask your doctor about taking a supplement if you think you aren’t getting enough from diet alone.
 Women who are pregnant should check any change to nutrition or exercise with their doctors.